Estuary

 • Reduce reliance on batch ETL jobs.

-• Use Estuary Flow’s SQL Server → Kafka → Analytics pipeline to simplify your stack.
+• Use Estuary’s SQL Server → Kafka → Analytics pipeline to simplify your stack.

 Use cases: real-time metrics, ops dashboards, CX monitoring.